 Photoshop grids and guides are tools to make editing your photos easier.
 Use them if you need to straighten lines in a photo or when creating a layout.

-How Do You Make a Grid in Photoshop?
+How Do You Make a Photoshop Grid?

 We’ll start with the grid.
 The grid is non-printing and a great help when aligning objects or laying out elements symmetrically.